Alstom Metropolis 98B: Couplers

-Metropolis trains use two types of couplers – semi-automatic and fixed.
-These were supplied by the Polish-Swedish company Dellner Couplers from Gdynia.
+Metropolis trains use two types of couplers – semi-automatic and semi-permanent.
+These were supplied by the Polish-Swedish company Dellner from Gdynia.

 A semi-automatic coupler is installed at the front of the Tc car, allowing for mechanical connection of two vehicles without manual intervention, with manual uncoupling only.
 The primary components of the front coupler include a head permanently connected to the pin, a draw-and-buffer device, and centering spring cylinders.
 The coupler head and pin are connected to the draw-and-buffer device by a bolted clamp.
 Inside the draw-and-buffer device is an oil-gas shock absorber.
 The coupler is attached to the front end of the car by a joint and pin.
 Centering of the coupler is ensured by two spring cylinders located at the bottom.
 The coupler head design, specific to Warsaw Metro, enables emergency connections with series 81 cars.
 The axis distance of the coupler head from the rail head level is 829 mm.

-Fixed couplers are mounted at the rear of the Tc cars and at both ends of the M cars, connected by special clamps and bolts.
+Semi-permanent couplers are mounted at the rear of the Tc cars and at both ends of the M cars, connected by special clamps and bolts.
 Their height above the rail head level is 780 mm.